Hmm-its-me/py/Note.md

 For the same elements tuple will take less space and is more Faster to iterate in a tuple than a list

+# Dictionary

+## Any immutable type can be used as a key in the dictionary

+-> Like ints, strings, even tuples... but not lists.

+Dictionary -> Key-Value pairs, mutable, ordered. m1 = {"name": "Suraj", "Age": 19, "City": "Ongole"}

+print(m1["name"])
+-> Mutable, so we can add a new key-value pair m1["new pair"] = "value"

+.pop("xyz") -> Give key that needs to be deleted.
+.popitem()  -> Removes the last item of the dictionary. del m1["xyz"] -> deleted the key "xyz" present in m1 val = m1["pqr"] -> Returns the value of the key "pqr" and assigns it to val m1.update(m2)  -> Updates the same keys with values of m2, and also adds
+                  keys that are not initially in m1 but in m2

+## Copying a dictionary (We should not use "=" to create a copy)

+dict_cpy = m1.copy()
+dict_cpy = dict(m1)

 # Numpy

 If module import error is comming and